Kingdom Chromista, Phylum Ochrophyta

 Encyonema form strings of cells enclosed in gelatinous tubes.
 Each cell is curved with the raphe along the middle, and usually one chloroplast with a pyrenoid near the inner edge.

-Greek kymbē, vessel
+Greek kymbē, bowl or boat

 Cymbella resemble Encyonema but are curved the opposite way, with the pyrenoid near the outside, and are often larger.
 They occur singly or in colonies with branching stalks.